nathanreyes/v-calendar/docs-next/docs/datepicker/slot-content.md

 You may choose to not bind popover behavior to the `inputEvents`, or you may not be using an `input` element at all.
 In that case, you can manually show/hide the popover by using the provided slot prop functions.

-1. Assign a falsy value to the `popover` prop.
+1. Assign a falsy value to the `popover` prop to unbind popover events from `inputEvents`.
 2. Extract the relevant popover methods needed (`togglePopover`, `showPopover`, `hidePopover`) to show/hide the popover manually.

 <Example centered>